ibm-cloud-docs/pattern-db2-sap-vpc/overview.md

 * Provide a solution design, with diagrams, component architecture decisions along with rationale for cloud component selection to meet enterprise requirements.
 * Provide links to key documentation sources describing the deployment steps required to build these solutions.

+## Pattern details
+{: db2-pattern-details}

-This document is not intended to replace or supercede any documentation for either Db2 or SAP.
+This document is not intended to replace or supersede any documentation for either Db2 or SAP.
 Rather, this document brings these diverse documentation resources together to deliver a highly available solution.

 Following the Architecture Framework, the highly available SAP with Db2 on {{site.data.keyword.vpc_short}} pattern covers design considerations and architecture decisions for the following aspects and domains:

 - Compute: Virtual and Bare Metal Servers
-- Storage: Primary atorage
+- Storage: Primary storage
 - Networking: In-cloud and cloud-to-enterprise connectivity including hostname resolution
 - Resiliency: High availability
 - Service Management: Monitoring, Logging, Auditing, Alerting